rar0n/rarons-TTS-Reader/README.md

 For STT:
   - Long audio transcriptions.
 Also some video formats (tested 3 hour video).
   - Save as subtitle or plain-text
-    - Some rudimentary plain text formatting (newlines, basically)
+    - Some rudimentary plain-text formatting (newlines, basically)

 Some settings are experimental and maybe not so useful.